-Enough about adding to my bucket list, back to the matter at hand.
-There is also a kiosk where you can buy drinks.
-The other thing you will find are vervet monkeys.
+Enough about adding to my bucket list,– back to the matter at hand.
+At the top of the hill is a kiosk where you can buy drinks.
+You will also find vervet monkeys.
 The men with the monkeys are pretty aggressive.
 The main source of income in the Caribbean islands is tourism.
 The monkeys are so little and cute and if you show any interest in the monkeys the owner will put the monkey on you without asking and expect his donation.

 This bay had everything we could have hoped for a day in a relaxed environment.
 We didn’t arrive until 11 am and still were able to find nice chairs with umbrellas in front of the Reggae Bar.
 An attendant will come around and collect money (10$).
 As in most places in the Caribbean it is best to bring cash, preferably US dollars.
 Although this place was easier than others to use a credit card, the taxi and beach chairs could only be paid for with cash.

 You can have lunch at tables in the Reggae Bar or drinks at your chair.
 We found the waitresses difficult to flag down.